IFPI Sweden has a long history of partnership and information exchange with leading collecting societies around the world.

-New routines as of January 2021 for collecting copyright income from about 50 countries
+New routines as of January 2021 for collecting international royalties

-On 1 January 2021, Ifpi Sweden (Ifpi) will start completely new and more efficient procedures for collecting royalties internationally, i.e. copyright remuneration for master owners of commercially released sound recordings (what Ifpi previously called ”bilateral remuneration”).
+As of 1 January 2021, IFPI Sweden (Ifpi) started completely new and more efficient procedures for collecting royalties internationally, i.e. copyright remuneration for master owners of commercially released sound recordings (what Ifpi previously called ”bilateral remuneration”).

 The new routines consist of Ifpi initiating a collaboration with the neighbouring rights agent Global Master Rights (GMR) whereby GMR is assigned by Ifpi to administer the collection of copyright remuneration from CMOs in about 50 territories.
 Ifpi receives the remuneration and distributes it to the relevant rights holders (master owners).

 NOTE!
-Each rights holder must actively notify Ifpi (via email to firstname.lastname@example.org) in order for us to start collecting your master royalties internationally.
-Ifpi will stop collecting international royalties for rights holders who have previously (i.e. prior to 1 November 2020) crossed in one or more foreign countries.
+Each rights holder must actively notify Ifpi (via email to email@example.com) in order for us to start collecting your master royalties internationally.
+Ifpi has stopped collecting international royalties for rights holders who have previously (i.e. prior to 1 November 2020) crossed in one or more foreign countries.
 Ifpi needs a completely new mandate from each rights holder.